jakgel/clusterbuster/README.md

 In the subdirectories several functionalities are added.
 In the provided examples the focus is on so-called diffuse radio emision, which is synchrotron emission emerging from cosmic rays in galaxy clusters.
 A future release will add additional modules to analyse at least MUSIC-2.

-Radio Surveys:
+##### Radio Surveys:
 - NVSS ([Condon et al. 1998](http://adsabs.harvard.edu/abs/1998AJ....115.1693C) + add link to the TLS catalogue of point sources+relic region+cluster information)

+##### Scripts for analysis of simulations is added:

+- MUSIC-2: 283 massive clusters resimulated from Multidark.
+Ask authors of [Nuza et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..240N) for the processed files that include the infered shock strength and other hydrodynamical properties within the galaxy clusters.

-##  Likely changes
+####  Likely changes
-- The requirement of [cosmocalc](http://cxc.harvard.edu/contrib/cosmocalc/) will be removed.
  - Installing descriptions will be layed out.
-- Files paths in some .py will be made more general (example RelicSurveys/RelicExtraction.py)
-- DEBUGGING   parts within the code will be removed
-- DEVELOPMENT parts within the code will be removed
 - NVSS poststamp images (currently 50MB) will be removed and add a description added where to find them

-Input for simulations likely added:
 - Cosmic web (cite, also cite the data science centre because it has the radio emission)
-- MUSIC-2: three-hundred massive clusters.
-Ask authors of [Nuza et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..240N) for the processed files that include the infered shock strength and other hydrodynamical properties within the galaxy clusters.

 **[Disclaimer](#disclaimer)** |